 The last part of the placement process is threading the wire through the brackets.
 This requires your orthodontist to cut a piece of wire and create necessary bends throughout to ensure maximum leverage and faster movement.
 Once she threads the wire through the brackets, the placement of your braces will be complete.

 Discussing Oral Care

 No one receiving braces will leave without fully understanding how to take care of their oral health.
 While you will likely learn how to take care of your metal fixtures early on in your consultation, you’ll need to understand how to best care for your teeth and gums during this time.
-From how to brush and floss to the type of toothpaste you should use and recommended products that can make cleaning easier, Dr. Jones will make sure you leave feeling confident and knowing how to take care of your smile while wearing braces.
+From how to brush and floss to the type of toothpaste you should use and recommended products that can make cleaning easier, Dr. Jones and Dr. Hanson will make sure you leave feeling confident and knowing how to take care of your smile while wearing braces.

 Your treatment will require necessary adjustments along the way.
 The wire you are required to wear often needs adjusting and tightening to keep your teeth moving in the right direction, which is why you will be expected to maintain regular appointments based on the recommendations of your orthodontist.
 You will receive a new wire that encourages continued movement of your teeth.

 Regular Dental Appointments